 If you're reading this, I presume you've read one or more of the books or are considering reading them.
 I thank you all for your support in my writing.
 My goal in my method or style of storytelling, such as it is, is to bring many names and dates from history to life so that we may better understand ourselves today.

 I still have and enjoy my day job, working as an analyst and portfolio manager for a Registered Investment Advisory firm.
 We call the Midwest our home.
-And when I say "we," I mean my wife of eighteen years, though it seems like less, our three homeschooled children, and a mess of invited and uninvited critters.
+And when I say "we," I mean my wife of nineteen years, though it seems like less, our three homeschooled children, and a mess of invited and uninvited critters.

 Readers - I hope you can peruse this list and find a book or author you've never read and enjoy yourselves a bit.
 This is a list of my favorite books as the title above suggests.
 I did not wring my hands for countless hours deciding whether one book should be number one or number five.
 I'll leave that fun to you all. ~Jason